Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/02-data-management&setup.md

 ### Importing count data into R

-Several R-packges exist that are designed for analysis of bulk RNA-seq data, including [*EdgeR*](https://www.bioconductor.org/packages/release/bioc/html/edgeR.html),[*limma-voom*](http://bioconductor.org/packages/release/bioc/html/limma.html), [*DESeq2*](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
+Several R-packages exist that are designed for analysis of bulk RNA-seq data, including [*EdgeR*](https://www.bioconductor.org/packages/release/bioc/html/edgeR.html),[*limma-voom*](http://bioconductor.org/packages/release/bioc/html/limma.html), [*DESeq2*](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
 In this workshop, we will use DESeq2 to perform most analysis, including reading in the counts, normalization, and statistical modeling.

 > [Detailed
 tutorials](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) for using DESeq2 can be found on its Bioconductor page.